osrg/gobgp/tools/pyang_plugins/README.rst

 Prerequisites
 =============
 Please confirm $GOPATH is configured before the following steps.
+Note that you need to use Python 2.

 How to use
 ==========